MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/overview-server-message-block-signing.md

 title: Overview of Server Message Block signing
 description: Describes how to configure SMB signing and how to determine whether SMB signing is enabled.
-This article also describes the default configuration for SMB signing and also provides different examples of SMB signing scenarios. ms.date: 12/04/2020 ms.prod-support-area-path: ms.technology: [Replace with your value] ms.reviewer: bbenson
+This article also describes the default configuration for SMB signing and also provides different examples of SMB signing scenarios. ms.date: 12/04/2020
+author: Deland-Han
+ms.author: delhan
+manager: dscontentpm
+audience: itpro
+ms.topic: troubleshooting
+ms.prod: windows-server
+localization_priority: medium
+ms.reviewer: kaushika, bbenson
+ms.prod-support-area-path: Access to remote file shares (SMB or DFS Namespace) ms.technology: Networking
 ---
 # Overview of Server Message Block signing

+This article describes Server Message Block (SMB) signing, and how to determine whether SMB signing is enabled.

-_Original product version:_ &nbsp; Microsoft Windows Server 2003 Standard Edition (32-bit x86), Microsoft Windows Server 2003 Enterprise Edition (32-bit x86), Microsoft Windows XP Professional, Microsoft Windows XP Home Edition
+_Original product version:_ &nbsp; Windows Server 2012 R2, Windows 10 - all editions
 _Original KB number:_ &nbsp; 887429

-## INTRODUCTION
+## Introduction

-This article describes Server Message Block (SMB) signing.
 SMB signing is a security mechanism in the SMB protocol and is also known as security signatures.
 SMB signing is designed to help improve the security of the SMB protocol.
 SMB signing was first available in Microsoft Windows NT 4.0 Service Pack 3 (SP3) and Microsoft Windows 98.

 The following SMB topics are described in this article:

 - The default configuration of SMB signing.
 - How to configure SMB signing in Microsoft Windows Server 2003, Microsoft Windows XP, Microsoft Windows 2000, Windows NT 4.0, and Windows 98.
 - How to determine whether SMB signing is enabled in a Network Monitor trace.
 - Example SMB signing scenarios.

 ## More Information